Background to the programme

 The NCPS works closely with the other National Clinical Programmes, notably the Programme in Anaesthesia but also with Acute , Emergency Medicine, and Critical Care.
 It also works with other National Clinical Programmes, when appropriate, as well as the Special Delivery Unit (SDU), patient advocacy groups and all relevant stakeholders across the health system.

-The National Clinical Programme for Surgery reports directly into both the RCSI Committee for Surgical Affairs (CSA) and the Director of Clinical Strategy and Programmes Division of the HSE.
+The National Clinical Programme for Surgery reports directly into both the RCSI Committee for Surgical Affairs (CSA) and the Director of Clinical Design and Innovation of the HSE.
 This CSA committee meets monthly and its membership includes the Programme Leads, Professor Frank Keane, Mr. Ken Mealy, as well as representation from the RCSI Dept. of Surgical Affairs (DOSA) and 16 Surgical Specialties.

 The National Clinical Programme for Surgery (NCPS) have had ongoing site visits since the publication of the Model of Care for Elective Surgery in 2011.
 Site visits are an integral part of the NCPS strategic change management initiative and presents another opportunity for stakeholders involved in the delivery of surgical services across the Irish hospital system to share knowledge and exchange information.